uncompiled/ascii-image/README.md

 By default, the ASCII image is scaled to 80 columns because old school terminals could only show 80 characters on a single line.

-You can use the `width` attribute to specify the number of columns to use when the ASCII art is generated.
+You can use the `columns` attribute to specify the number of columns to use when the ASCII art is generated.

 ## Example